kdmayer/NYC-Taxi-Trip-Analysis/README.md

 In a first step, the given dataset of taxi trips in New York City was filtered to one day, i.e. January 12th, 2017, to obtain a quick overview on potential patterns in the massive dataset from a smaller sample.
 In order to understand customer behavior and the local circumstances better, we have calculated how much time (in seconds) each trip actually took (new feature: trip_duration) and added another feature by computing the average miles per hour of a trip by dividing a trip’s length by its duration (new feature: mph).
 The numbers below show summary statistics for some preselected features in our dataset and will help us to get a better understanding of what we are looking at before starting our model-based analysis.
 Hence, by describing and evaluating the summary statistics, we try to understand some behavioral patterns of NYC’s residents when they hail a taxi.

 ![Summary Statistics](https://github.com/kdmayer/TaxiTripAnalysis/blob/master/SummaryStatistics.png)
+Fig. 1: Summary statistics for taxi trips in NYC on January 12th, 2017

 * Trip Duration: